LLM ask AI

 llm-ask-ai

-By Bernhard Enders
+by Bernhard Enders

 An Espanso package that enables users to quickly send prompts to a local (e.g. Ollama or LM Studio) or remote LLM API calls (OpenAI standard) and insert the AI-generated response directly into any text field.